Fangye123/Extracting-Information-from-syllabi/training_dataSet_md/8361_Advanced_Communication_for_Management_Syllabus._Weber.md

 **Bonus Incentive Points** (BIPs) may be earned to improve poor test grade, make up for unavoidable absences or late assignments, etc., or merely to raise the final grade received.
 Bonus work consists of additional work similar to those completed for regular classwork.
-(Examples include: [Periodical Reports --Abstract and Analysis with Applications](aa.html), extra typed letters, additional reports on communication topics, arranging a guest speaker) See instructor for additional details.
+(Examples include: Periodical Reports-- Abstract and Analysis with Applications, extra typed letters, additional reports on communication topics, arranging a guest speaker) See instructor for additional details.
 ![](../arrowup.gif)